sussmanLab/open-Qmin/INSTALLATION.md

 Note: by default the code will compile gpu code targeted at the (old, but still used in some XSEDE facilities) Tesla K40 cards... if you have newer GPUs, it is highly recommended to go to line 6 of the CMakeLists.txt file and set the CUDA_ARCH variable appropriately

+### Compilation without cuda

+You may (for instance, on a mac), want to disable cuda altogether (i.e., compile without access to it).
+After cd-ing into a build/ directory:

+    $ cmake -DDISABLE_CUDA=On ..
+    $ make

 ## executables created